MarkReddy87/Battleships/README.md

 * As a user I want to be able to guess the coordinates of where I think the battleship is and also let me know if I have missed or hit the ship.
 * As a user I want the game to alert me if I have won or lost and reveal the positoin of the ship on the playing board.
 * As a gamer I want there to be a specific amount of guesses allowed before the game is over so it is a challenge to win which will encourage me to play again.
-* As a gamer I would expect to be penalised if I make a duplicate guess or if my guess is out of the bounds of the playing board.
+* As a gamer I would expect to be penalised if I make a duplicate guess, if my guess is out of the bounds of the playing board or if I enter a non numeric value.
 The penalty would be to lose a turn.

 ## Features